The United States Role in a New UNWTO?

 In 2019 Assistant Secretary of State Kevin E. Moley had a meeting with officials from UNWTO in Madrid to further talks of the U.S. rejoining.

-In June 2019 a White House delegation attended the organization’s meeting in Baku, Azerbaijan.
+In June 2019 a White House delegation attended the organization’s Executive Council meeting in Baku, Azerbaijan.
 At the same time, the U.S. intention to renegotiate membership was announced.
 “America First does not mean America alone,” the White House’s principal deputy chief of staff was quoted as saying.

 In June 2019, when the prospect of rejoining on “terms that are advantageous to the United States” was first announced, the U.S. Department of State released a statement saying “the Administration believes that UNWTO offers great potential to fuel growth in that sector, create new jobs for Americans, and highlight the unmatched range and quality of U.S. tourist destinations.”